Movatterモバイル変換

 Repository files navigation

-DRAB first leverages elastic net regression to learn the effects of genetic variation on gene expression in each context, and then applies a bootstrap model comparison test to determine whether the context-specific models are equivalent.
-Notably, our approach is able to test population-level models by accounting for the variability of feature selection and model training.
-DRAB can be applied to any functional/molecular phenotypes that have a genetic component, such as mRNA expression levels.
+DRAB is run for two tissues or other biological contexts at a time.
+First, elastic net regression models are trained within each context to learn the context-specific effects of genetic variation on gene expression.
+Next, a bootstrap-based model comparison test is applied to determine whether these context-specific models are equivalent.
+Our test accounts for the uncertainty of performing feature selection and model fitting on randomly sampled training sets, allowing us to interpret it as a test of equivalency between population-level models of genetic regulation.
+DRAB can be applied not only to gene expression, but also to any other functional or molecular phenotypes that have a genetic component, such as proteomic concentrations.

 Running DRAB

-DRAB is primarily intended to be used on a Linux cluster through SLURM, but it can also be run as a shell script from any bash session.
+DRAB is primarily intended to be used on a Linux cluster through SLURM, but it can also be run as a shell script directly in a bash session.

 Installation

-1. Download the DRAB software package and create the required folder structure.
+1. Download the DRAB repository and create the required folder structure.

 1. Install the R packages BEDMatrix and glmnet.
 We used R 4.2.2 x86_64, BEDMatrix 2.0.3, and glmnet 4.1-6.